NickHMetzler/Air-Bot/ReadMe.md

    - F-4F (GR)
    - MiG-23BN (GR)

-   The list of supported resolutions are
+   The list of supported resolutions are:
    - 2560x1080
    - 2560x1440